-Updated Weekly
+Lincoln City Lodging, Oregon Coast - Photos, Hotels, Motels, Rentals, Places to Stay the Night

 (Lincoln City, Oregon) – Sometimes, it’s the Lincoln City lodgings, hotels, motels, inns and B&B’s that really shine here.
 From tiny charmers to grand, upscale hotels, to vacation rentals for a myriad of tastes and desires, Lincoln City is actually quite the hub of overnight options.
-In fact, Lincoln City boasts some 400 lodgings – more than most spots on the west coast.
+In fact, the town boasts some 400 places to stay – more than most spots on the west coast.

-Check back here frequently for changing Lincoln City, Oregon lodging deals, specials
+Check back here frequently for deals, specials, lodging updates.
+You'll also find some exclusive lodging listings for the area not found on other sites.

-A1 Beach Rentals - Places to Stay, Vacation Rentals in Lincoln City Large family vacations all the way down to a getaway lodging for two – that’s what you’ll find at rental house management company that has over 25 vacation homes to choose from.
-There’s an abundance of craftsman structures, traditional beachfront homes or oceanview houses – anywhere from one to seven bedrooms.
-Many homes are in the quiet Road's End district of Lincoln City, but others you'll find in other sections of town, overlooking the beach.
-A good chunk of them come with private beach accesses, while some are close to the casino.
-One has a view of the beach and of D Lake, while another is in Depoe Bay.
-Depending on your selection, you'll find homes with interesting and varied amenities like a rock fireplace, outdoor hot tub, a secret loft for kids, beamed ceilings, gazebo, oceanview decks, a detached cigar house, BBQ and game room, among many others.
-Some are historic charmers that date to the 20's and 30's - one was even a lookout for U-Boats in World War II.
+A1 Beach Rentals - Vacation Rentals in Lincoln City.
+Description: From big groups and families all the way down to room for a couple's getaway – there are dozens of choices at this renowned rental house management company.
+Many homes with ocean views or beachfront, plus numerous examples of fine craftsmanship or traditional beach rentals.
+Many are located in the laidback, uncrowded Road's End district of Lincoln City, but plenty are found in other areas of this Oregon coast hotspot, often right over the beach.
+Lots of them come with private beach accesses, while others are close to the casino.
+Views of D Lake and even some in Depoe Bay are offered.
+Amenities (depending on property): All have kitchens, full appliances, TV's, etc. Homes with interesting and varied features like a rock fireplace, outdoor hot tub, a secret loft for kids, beamed ceilings, gazebo, oceanview decks, a detached cigar house, BBQ and game room, among many others.
 A-1 Beach Rentals, Lincoln City, Oregon (office in Portland).
 (503) 232-5984. www.a1beachrentals.com (Lincoln City vacation rental, home, upscale, historic cottages, oceanfront, barbecue, oceanview, decks, fireplace)

+Mention BeachConnection.net when inquiring.
+A1 Beach Rentals Fun Fact: one home was once a WW2 lookout.

-Inn at Wecoma - Lincoln City lodging, hotel Formerly the Farmer's Daughter Hotel.
-A sleek, modern design greets you, with some rooms units offering partial ocean views, balconies and fireplaces.
-All the spacious guestrooms come with microwave, refrigerator, coffeemaker, and there's a delectable free continental breakfast in the morning.
-There's an indoor pool for further recreation for your family and a hot tub for relaxing after a long day of beachcombing.
-You'll find free wireless Internet access, fitness room, business center, and the convenience of being located within walking distance to some of Lincoln City's finest restaurants.
-Also on site is a 867-sq-foot conference room perfect for business meetings or hosting large social events.
-Select units do allow small pets for a $10 nightly fee.
-Conveniently located in the heart of beautiful Lincoln City on the central Oregon Coast, six blocks east of pristine sandy beaches, in the northern section of the town that was once known as Wecoma.
-945 NW Hwy 101.
-Lincoln City, Oregon.
-800-452-8981. www.innatwecoma.com (Motel, inexpensive, near ocean, fireplace, balcony, pool, hot tub)
+Inn at Wecoma - Lincoln City lodging, hotel.
+Just completed a full hotel renovation to all 63 hotel rooms.
+Inspired by the property's surroundings, each suite has a natural palette, modern furnishings, and a completely refreshed interior as well as exterior.
+Highlights of this award-winning hotel includes an indoor recreation area including pool, Jacuzzi, sauna, and fitness room.
+Free wi-fi.
+Daily hot breakfast including biscuits & gravy, potato's, sausage, pancakes, hot cereal, more.
+Spacious guestrooms come with microwave, refrigerator, coffeemaker, and select rooms feature partial ocean views, balconies and fireplaces.
+Large grand suite over 800 sq ft with a full kitchen perfect for extended stay travelers.
+Shuffleboard area, in-room power ports, business center in the lobby.
+867-sq-foot conference room perfect for business meetings or hosting large social events.
+Pet friendly.
+2945 NW Hwy 101, Lincoln City, Oregon.
+541-994-2984. www.innatwecoma.com (Hotel, inexpensive, near ocean, fireplace, balcony, pool, hot tub)

 D